eiji03aero/memoria/LEARN.md

 - css in js supporting rsc
 - the css function needs to be imported via direct path to styled-system/css
     - you cannot reexport, the stylesheet would not be attached

+### Difficulty with using dynaic values
+- especially specifying size like height
+- cannot really get work-arounded yet

 ---